nikukatansa/crossroad-live/site/content/_index.md

     join in with the lyrics that will be on screen.
 Why not also spend some time in prayer before moving on to the message?
 worshipvideos:
-  - title: Yesterday, today and forever
+  - title: Lion and the Lamb
-    video: bjOLDaSfIHQ
+    video: rT-HulZ6TQA
-  - video: 9_LyUSoSX84
+  - video: 2zM9nuRQ7ZQ
-    title: Cornerstone
+    title: Way Maker
-  - video: v6nVlG_d3CQ
+  - video: kPv4vnW6X-Q
-    title: Yes and Amen
+    title: In Christ alone
-  - video: HROSwkRwpPI
+  - video: qT6czqPgJ5s
-    title: Faithful One
+    title: Your grace is enough
 sermon:
-  video: ZzCogn3X_as
+  video: FdtCBeEdbPo
-  islive: false
+  islive: true
-  title: Jesus the same yesterday, today and forever
+  title: Livestream - 4th October 2020
-  intro: We live in a rapidly changing world, but in the talk this week Robert
+  intro: Our Sunday morning service will be livestreamed at 10.30am and includes a
-    reminds us that Jesus is the same yesterday, today and forever.
+    video message from Gavin Calver, CEO of the Evangelical Alliance.
 ---